Landlord Accreditation: how does it work?

 By enrolling in a landlord accreditation scheme, earning your certificate will prove you follow a code of practice and respect the safety and needs of the tenant.

 Members can enrol to take our online training courses for their professional development.
-Membership with the British Landlords Association also provides the benefit of free online training courses to aid professional development.

 More info on landlord accreditation and getting a certificate?

-As an accredited landlord and a member of the British Landlords Association, you must abide by our Code of Practice and our Code of Conduct.
+As an accredited landlord and a member of the British Landlords Association, you must abide by our Code of Practice and Code of Conduct.

 How do I keep my development up to date?